-- Anyone who has had close contact with someone who has or is likely to have COVID-19 (while the person had symptoms or 48 hours before the person's symptoms began) is required to self-quarantine in a residence until 14 days from the last date that they were last in contact with the symptomatic person who had, or was likely to have, COVID-19.
+- Anyone who has had close contact with someone who has or is likely to have COVID-19 while the person was infectious (during the time when they had symptoms or 48 hours before the person's symptoms began) is required to self-quarantine in a residence until 14 days from the last date that they were last in contact with the symptomatic person who had, or was likely to have, COVID-19.

 - Close Contact to someone who has or is likely to have COVID-19 is defined as a person who meets any of the following conditions:

 - Lives with or frequents the household where someone with or likely to have COVID-19 resides

 - Is an intimate partner of someone with or likely to have COVID-19